Note: The content of the proposal is still subject to revision and amendment.

 Why do we Need Conflict of Interest Reporting?

-Currently, most investigations into conflicts of interest are private until closed, with investigation, reporting, and judgment often within the same entity.
+Currently, most investigations into conflicts of interest are private until proven true, and investigation, reporting, and judgment often within the same entity.

 Requiring reporting and disclosures on conflicts of interest could substantially improve decisions of voters and help lead to public pressure for change where appropriate.

-The ballot question proposes an investigative agency that would be led by a elected director with investigative reporting and journalism experience and who would provide public summaries of Massachusetts state and federal officer conflicts of interest.
-An appointed official with auditing expertise would assist the director with random auditing of financial disclosures.
+The ballot question, still subject to revision, currently proposes an investigative agency that would be led by an elected director with investigative reporting and journalism experience and who would provide public summaries of Massachusetts state and federal officer conflicts of interest.
+The director would have the right to hire the staff necessary to fulfill these duties and would have an extended 15-year term.

 When conflicts of interests are freely reported and investigated, voters and public pressure will likely lead to change in advance of or before any prosecution and prevent re-election in egregious cases.